jordyorel/orus_lang_website/README.md

 The current implementation uses a Flask server to handle both serving the website and executing Orus code.

+## Enabling Netlify Functions

+You can also run the interpreter as a serverless function on Netlify.
+The included `netlify/functions/execute_orus.py` file contains an example function adapted from `server.py`.

+1. Deploy this repository to Netlify.
+2. In **Site settings > Functions**, set the functions directory to `netlify/functions` (this is the default for new sites).
+3. When deployed, the function will be available at `/.netlify/functions/execute_orus`.
+4. Update your frontend to call this endpoint instead of the local Flask route when running on Netlify.

 ## Customization

 - Update the examples in `js/main.js` to showcase your language features